dbapibuilder/sqlconf-dab-aca-20250122/README.md

 # Deploy Data API Builder in Azure Container Apps

-This project illustrates the ability to run a Data API Builder app from within Azure Container Apps.

-## Overview

 This repo has everything needed to build a simple [Data API Builder (DAB)](https://learn.microsoft.com/en-us/azure/data-api-builder/overview) application and deploy it to an [Azure Container App (ACA)](https://learn.microsoft.com/en-us/azure/container-apps/overview).
 At a high level, the DAB application will connect to a SQL database that has been loaded up with the [AdventureWorksLT](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#deploy-new-sample-database) sample data.

 There are two primary components in this repo to accomplish this: